| Title: | Propensity Score Matching of Non-Binary Treatments |

 a number of columns equal to the length of the longest vector.
 For vectors with

-length less than this will fill the row with NA
+length less than this will fill the row with NAs.
+Note that this function

 will print a warning if this condition occurs.